sreenijanarayanaa/SpringConcepts/README.md

 # 🧠 Inversion of Control (IoC) & Dependency Injection (DI) in Spring

-This guide provides a concise overview of **IoC** and **DI** in the context of the Spring Framework, complete with conceptual breakdowns and examples.

----

 ## 🔄 Inversion of Control (IoC)

 **IoC** is a design principle where the control of object creation and application flow is handed over to the framework rather than being manually handled by the developer.